Aloha from the Hawaiʻi State Historic Preservation Division

-SHPD’s three branches, Architecture, Archaeology, and History & Culture, collectively strive to preserve and protect Hawai`i’s historic identity.
-In Hawai`i, looking back is an integral part of going forward.
-SHPD is a part of ensuring that Hawai`i’s treasured past is here for future generations to appreciate and learn from.
+SHPD is comprised of three branches, Architecture, Archaeology, and History & Culture, and together they collectively strive to preserve and protect Hawaiʻi’s historic identity.
+In Hawaiʻi, looking back is an integral part of going forward.
+SHPD is a part of ensuring that Hawaiʻi’s treasured past is here for future generations to appreciate and learn from.